Poster Template Guidelines

 The movement (pathway) of the eye over the poster should be natural – down the columns or along the rows.
 Size attracts attention.
 Arrows, pointing hands, numbers and letters can help clarify the sequence.

-The temptation to overload the poster should be resisted.
-More material may mean less communication.
+Resist the temptation to overload the poster.
+More content may mean less vital information is communicated.